hoooowsh/Sheng-personal/README.md

 # Known Bug

 1. If there is no comments at all, there will be error about something wrong with map in my frontend page

+2. If there is no thought/leetcode ect. at all, there will be error about something wrong with map in my frontend list page